Robpol86/robpol86.com/docs/posts/2020/2020-02-09-alltrack-drawer.md

 Just like my old TDI I wanted the OEM drawer under the driver seat to store things.
 Unlike my old TDI there is no passenger seat drawer available for the Alltrack.
 While installing, I also lined the drawer and the dash cubby that came with the car with felt so things wouldn't rattle.
+I'm using foil to eventually trace out the curve

 I bought the drawer for $156 on ECS Tuning:
 [Driver's Seat Tray Kit Titanium Black 5GM 882 599 KT](https://www.ecstuning.com/b-genuine-volkswagen-audi-parts/drivers-seat-tray-kit-titanium-black/5gm882599kt/)